Reality Check: Are clothes moths on the rise?

 - Deep clean all your wardrobes and chests of drawers

-- Shake out wool clothes and other animal-fibre garments outdoors every few weeks to dislodge larvae
+- Shake out wool clothes and other animal-fibre garments outdoors every few weeks to help dislodge larvae

 - Wash clothes containing animal fibres on the highest possible temperature (always read labels first)

-- For more delicate fabrics, such as silk, place the items in plastic bags and leave in the freezer for 12 hours or more
+- For more delicate fabrics, such as silk, place items in plastic bags and leave in the freezer for 12 hours or more

 - Use mothballs, although the scent is unpleasant to humans too and hard to remove